Ocramius/ProxyManager/UPGRADE.md

  * PHP `~7.0` is now required to use ProxyManager
  * HHVM compatibility is not guaranteed, as HHVM is not yet PHP 7 compliant
- * ProxyManager will no longer write proxies to disk by default: the [`EvaluatingGeneratorStrategy`](src/GeneratorStrategy/EvaluatingGeneratorStrategy.php) is used instead
+ * ProxyManager will no longer write proxies to disk by default: the [`EvaluatingGeneratorStrategy`](src/GeneratorStrategy/EvaluatingGeneratorStrategy.php) is used instead.
+   If you still want ProxyManager to write files to disk, please refer to the [tuning for production docs](docs/tuning-for-production.md)
  * Ghost objects were entirely rewritten, for better support and improved performance.
 Lazy-loading is not triggered by public API access, but by property access (private and public).
 While this is not really a BC break, you are encouraged to check your applications if you rely on [ghost objects](docs/lazy-loading-ghost-object.md).